Misha-Holzman/Desserts-with-React-and-Props/README.md

 Create another IceCream component that takes an array of flavors and renders them as list items.

 > Hint: Use Map

+## Super Bonus

+Add some styling!

+> Hint: If using stylesheets, create a separate css file for each component.